skatkov/stoic/README.md

 export STOIC_EXT="md"
 ```

-## Contributions
-This project is my little golang playground.
-It would be awesome to learn about any improvements that are appropriate for this codebase.

-Everyone is welcome to contribute.

-## TODO's
-I've been brainstorming for possible improvements and here is a rough list of ideas with no particular order:

-- Calendar view for existing records )show dates, mark with green dots if there is a record for that day) - `stoic -cal` (with `bubbletea` tui framework + `cal` utility.
-- show/edit certain journal entires
-- Use GoReleaser to automate all the routine (homebrew tap, building)
-- Handle Errors better
-- Use normal CLI framework ([cobra](https://github.com/spf13/cobra) seems popular)
-- add support for Windows
-- Add ability to store configuration in dotfiles (not just ENV variables), Including ability to add custom editor, not one defined in $EDITOR
-- `stoic -stats` to receive statistics about journaling (how much % you didn''t journal, average journal lenght and etc)

 ## Motivation
 There is a recurring theme through biographies of great people - they all had journaling as a hobby.